-Succession planning should be an intentional conversation with a specific plan for the leadership of any business.
+The succession planning process should be an intentional conversation with a specific plan for the leadership of any business.

-Nonprofit leadership, be it an Executive Director or Board Chair should receive the same consideration.
-Do you have a succession plan for your leadership?
+Nonprofit leadership, be it an Executive Director or Board Chair, should receive the same consideration.
+Do you have a succession planning process for your leadership?

 Have you considered the following items if your Executive Director transitions out of their role with little or no warning?